The Benefits Summary for Postdocs provides an overview of University benefits for eligible postdocs.

 Cafeteria Discount for Postdocs

-Harvard Chan School provides a 20% discount to benefits-eligible postdoctoral fellows when they pay with Crimson Cash at Sebastian’s Cafe and HMS’s Courtyard Cafe.
-The cafeteria cashiers will need to know that you are a postdoc before ringing up your purchase.
-The 20% discount will then register when your ID is swiped.
-The discount will be applied only to cafeteria purchases made using Crimson Cash.
-Value can be added to the Crimson Cash balance stored on your Harvard ID card by visiting https://cash.harvard.edu/.
+Harvard Chan School provides a 20% discount to benefits-eligible postdoctoral fellows when paying at check-out at Sebastian’s Cafe, Countway Cafe, and HMS’s Courtyard Cafe.
+The cashiers will need to view your sticker before ringing up your purchase.
 Eligibility is limited to Harvard Chan School postdocs participating in a traditional postdoctoral fellowship, ordinarily defined as individuals in training status who are working on a project under the direction of a Harvard principal investigator (Peoplesoft job codes 069591 and 069599 only).
 Please note that the list of eligible individuals is refreshed on a monthly basis, so new postdocs can expect to wait about a month before they begin to receive the discount.

 Harvard Chan School Fitness and Wellness Benefit